lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

 .. note::

    Not all Click boards with ClickID have valid ``manifest`` entries.
-   Then you can follow :ref:`this <beagleplay-mikrobus-clickid-inavalid-manifests>` to make your add-on detected.
+   Then you can follow :ref:`beagleplay-mikrobus-clickid-inavalid-manifests` to make your add-on detected.

 To use the add-on, see :ref:`beagleplay-mikrobus-using`.